av4625/robot_dog/README.md

 not updated it will return 0 which is not what we want.
 (No std::optional in C++14 :cry-face:)
 - [ ] Make `set_position ` in `two_axis_leg` default to previous `forward_back`
-and previous `height` if new ones aren't provided
+and previous `height` if new ones aren't provided?
 - [ ] Make gait to lift opposite legs
 - [ ] Make gait to walk
 - [ ] Statemachine for different modes controlled by the PS4 remote